cbuccella/everydayguide_prompt_engineering/6. Prompt Types /🔗 Prompt Chaining.md

 <details>
 <summary>📝 Practice Exercise: Designing a Prompt Chain</summary>

-In this exercise, you'll design a prompt chain for a complex task or project.
-Follow these steps to create your prompt chain:

 1. Choose a complex task or project that involves multiple steps or stages (e.g., writing a research paper, planning a marketing campaign, developing a software application).

 2. Break down the task into 5-8 main stages or components.